 ADA set to shortlist Indian firms for stealth fighter project

-ADA invites EOI for developing the AMCA, India's fifth-generation stealth fighter, aiming to shortlist firms for prototyping and certification by 2029.
+The ADA invites EOI for developing the AMCA stealth fighter, seeking Indian firms for prototyping and testing, aiming for a first flight in 2029.

-The ADA, which comes under the Defence Research and Development Organisation (DRDO), is executing the AMCA programme through industry partnership.
+The ADA, which comes under the Defence Research and Development Organisation (DRDO), is executing the AMCA programme through industry partnerships.

 The applicant may be a single company, joint venture or a consortium of companies, compliant with Indian laws and regulations, the EOI document seen by HT said.